OfficeDev/PHP-App-for-SharePoint/README.md

 This sample requires the following:

 - Web server with PHP version 5.3 or higher.
 - SharePoint site on Office 365.
-To get a trial site, see [Sign up for an Office 365 Developer Subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1).
+[Join the Office 365 Developer Program and get a free 1 year subscription to Office 365](https://profile.microsoft.com/RegSysProfileCenter/wizardnp.aspx?wizid=14b845d0-938c-45af-b061-f798fbb4d170&lcid=1033).

 <a name="configure-the-sample"></a>
 ## Configure the sample